cncf/tag-security/governance/paper-process.md

 Decisive resolution is the practice by which the group attempts to immediately resolve the comment either as a won't do, out of initial scope, document options, or accept as is.
-The intent to to expediently discuss (no more than two minutes), identify the remedy, and apply it.
+The intent to expediently discuss (no more than two minutes), identify the remedy, and apply it.
 This is done both in the interest of time but also in an effort to minimize gold-plating (perfection is the enemy of complete).